ocpp-balanz/balanz/docs/source/ui.rst

 -----------

 On the Tags screen, tags may be created, deleted or edited.
 By editing the ``Status`` column, a tag may be marked as ``Blocked`` or ``Activated``.
+It is also possible to set a tag specific ``Priority`` value; this will override the default priority set on the charger.

 Example below.